GregTechCEu/GregTech-Modern/docs/content/Modpacks/Other-Topics/Modifying-Crafting-Components.md

 1. Replaces the MV circuit tag in all GT machine crafting recipes with a single block of `minecraft:dirt`.
 2. Modifies all pumps in GT machine crafting recipes by replacing the pump with a robot arm, and reinserts the FALLBACK entry.
 3. Replaces the EV casing with the `#minecraft:logs` tag. note the lack of `#` at the beginning of the tag!
-4. Adds a new entry to the plate component for UEV with prefix `plate` and material `gtceu:infinity`.
+4. Adds a new entry to the plate craftingComponent for UEV with prefix `plate` and material `gtceu:infinity`.

 !!! tip "Bulk Callbacks"